cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 It is easy to see, that due to the memorization of the found suffix links and transitions the total time for finding all suffix links and transitions will be linear.

+For an illustration of the concept refer to slide number 103 of the first reference (link at bottom).

 ## Applications

 ### Find all strings from a given set in a text